oncleben31/ha-pool_pump/README.md

 ## Features

-* Can control any switch that supports being turned on/off.
+* Can control any switch (or other entity) that supports being turned on/off.
 * Support for distinguishing three different switch modes:
 ** Auto: Turn switch on/off automatically based on rules and configuration.
 ** On: Turn switch on.